glizzybandit/contract-clear/README.md

 # Contract Clear

-Contract Clear is a smart contract analysis tool that turns Ethereum contracts into clear, readable explanations.
+Contract Clear is a smart contract analysis tool that translates blockchain contracts into plain English.
+It helps users understand what a contract does, highlights potential risks, and breaks down permissions in a simple, readable format.

-Paste a contract address and get a breakdown of what it does, what risks it has, and what permissions it contains — without needing to read Solidity code.

----

-## What it shows
+## What it does

-- Plain English summary of the contract
-- Risk score (0–100)
-- Key security concerns (if any)
+- Converts raw smart contract data into human-readable summaries
-- Detected features (minting, pausing, ownership, etc.)
+- Detects common risk patterns (minting, pausing, ownership controls, etc.)
-- Basic technical details from the contract

----

-## Why it exists

-Most smart contracts are hard to understand unless you can read code.

-This tool is built to make contract behavior more transparent so users can quickly understand what they’re interacting with before signing transactions.

----
+- Generates a risk score based on contract behavior
+- Displays detected features and permissions in a structured UI
+- Supports Ethereum contract analysis via public blockchain data

-## Stack
+## Tech Stack

-- Next.js
+- Next.js (frontend + API routes)
-- TypeScript
-- Node.js API routes
+- Node.js backend logic
-- Etherscan API
+- Etherscan API for contract data
-- AI-based analysis layer
+- AI-based summarization layer
-- Hosted on Vercel
+- Deployed on Vercel

----
+## Purpose

+The goal of this project is to make smart contracts easier to understand for non-technical users and improve transparency in on-chain interactions.

-## Notes
+## Disclaimer

-- This tool is for informational use only
+This tool provides informational analysis only and should not be used as financial or investment advice.
-- It does not provide financial advice
-- Results are automated and may not always be complete or accurate

----

-## Roadmap

-- Multi-chain support (Base, Arbitrum, Polygon)
-- Wallet-level contract exposure analysis
-- Improved vulnerability detection
-- Token holder distribution insights
-- Faster, more structured AI explanations

----

-## Built by
+## Status

-glizzybandit
+Actively in development.